McNepp/QApplicationContext/README.md

-### Type-safe bindings
+### Type-safe bindings using signals

 The above binding used property-names to denote the source- and target-properties.
-<br>In case the source-service offers a signal that corresponds with the property, you can use pointers to member-functions instead, which is more type-safe.
+<br>In case the source-service offers a signal that corresponds with the property, you can use pointers to signal-member-functions instead, which is more type-safe.
-<br>Here is an example:
+<br>Beware that this is only possible if the signal-function has an argument of the property's type!
+<br>Here is an example, using a pointer to the signal-member-function QTimer::objectNameChanged(const QString&).
+From this member-function, the corresponding property "objectName" is
+automatically deduced:

     QTimer timer1;